-This article is continually updated to reflect new and removed movies.
-Last updated July 24, 2014.
+This article is continually updated to reflect removed and newly available movies.
+Last updated September 25, 2014.
 Drew Prindle and Brandon Widder contributed to this article.

 Back in 2011, Google quietly rolled out the YouTube.com/movies section.
 Over the past few years it has amassed a library of titles you can rent, purchase, or stream for free, and today, there’s more content in the movie section than you could watch in a lifetime — and that’s not even counting all the full-length films uploaded by users.
 So to help save you some time in your search for something to watch, we’ve sifted through all the movies Google has to offer — free, paid, legal, and not so legal — to bring you this list of the best full movies on YouTube.